But don’t ruin all that hard work by inhaling a tub of ice cream!

 For this refreshing, healthy dessert, don’t limit yourself to just strawberries.

-Use blackberries, blueberries, or raspberries, or a combination of all of them for a fun blast of berry goodness.
+Use blackberries, blueberries, raspberries, or a combination of all of them for a fun blast of berry goodness.

 These yogurt bites are the perfect dessert when you’re craving a quick, sweet bite that won’t weigh you down.